 Here you will find graduation rate information about our full-time freshmen that entered during the summer or fall semesters and are taking 12+ hours at the end of the fall term.

-The 6-year graduation rate for recipients of federal Pell Grants (a proxy for lower income students) entering in 2011 was 62%, a drop of 1 point from the previous cohort, which set the all-time high achieved by the entering class of 2007, and an increase of 1 percentage point over the previous class.
+The 6-year graduation rate for recipients of federal Pell Grants (a proxy for lower income students) entering in 2011 was 62%, a drop of 1 point from the previous cohort, which set the all-time high.

-The one-year retention rate for freshmen entering in 2015 was 87%, a new all-time high for the second consecutive year, following last year’s 86% rate.
-It was between 83-85% every year from 2001-13, so this represents real progress in the campus’s efforts to achieve an 80% overall grad rate.
+The one-year retention rate for freshmen entering in 2016 was 88%, a new all-time high for the second consecutive year, following last year’s 87% rate.
+It was between 83-85% every year from 2001-13, so this continues to represent real progress in the campus’s efforts to achieve an 80% overall grad rate.
 Residents set a new high at 90%, while non-residents equaled the previous high of 85%.
 Students of color also set a new high, at 86%.

 The two-year retention rate for freshmen entering in 2015 also set an all-time high, at 85%.
 Non-residents set a new high at 77%, while residents equaled their prior high of 83%.
 Students of color also set a new high, at 79%.

 Taken together, the one-year and two-year rates for the cohorts of 2016 and 2015, respectively, augur well for their cohorts’ graduation rates in a few years, so despite this year’s grad rate drop for the cohort of 2011, the future looks promising for UCB’s graduation rates.